US Sassuolo Calcio (women)

 Unione Sportiva Sassuolo Calcio Femminile, or simply Sassuolo, is an Italian women football club based in Sassuolo.
 It is the women’s football section of US Sassuolo.
+The club competes in Serie A, the professional league of the Italian football league system.

 History

 The club was known as A.S.D.
 Reggiana Calcio Femminile, but plays under U.S. Sassuolo Calcio's crest and name due to sponsorship and licensing reason in 2016.
 A formal name change to A.S.D.
 Sassuolo Calcio Femminile was completed in 2017.
 In 2019, the "sport title" of "A.S.D.
 Sassuolo Calcio Femminile" was formally transferred to U.S. Sassuolo Calcio the male professional club.

 Colours

 Sassuolo Femminile use black and green as the colors of their first team home kit.
 From 2016 to 2019, it used azure (azzurro).